nendokasei/testrail-docs/Introduction-To-TestRail.md

 The following test statuses are available by default:

 - **Untested:** New tests start with the "Untested" status by default.
 Once a test result has been recorded, it cannot return to the "Untested" status.
-- **Passed:** A test is marked as Passed when a tester verified the test steps and the expected results.
+- **Passed:** A test is marked as Passed when a tester verifies the test steps and the expected results.
 - **Failed:** Testers designate a test as "Failed" if any of the specified test steps encounter errors or if the actual test result deviates from the expected outcome.
 - **Retest:** If a developer or tester determines that a test needs to be reevaluated, they label it as "Retest."
 For instance, if a test initially failed and a developer subsequently rectified the issue, it can be marked for reevaluation.
 - **Blocked:** The "Blocked" status is used when a test cannot be executed at present due to external dependencies, such as a bug that must be resolved before the test can be completed.
 This status is often employed in conjunction with the "Retest" status.